gitopia/gitopia-mirror-action/README.md

 Update values of

 - `gitopiaWallet`: Your wallet file saved as a GitHub secret,
-- `branch`: The branch you want to push in Gitopia (optional, default:'master'),
 - `remoteUrl`: Your Gitopia repository remote_url created from https://gitopia.com